tj2013/hdfs2cass/README.md

 Things should™ work out of the box by doing:

-    $ git clone this-repository && cd this-repository
+    $ git clone this-repository && cd this-repository Need to change pom.xml to match the version of Cassandra and Hadoop
     $ mvn package
     $ JAR=target/spotify-hdfs2cass-2.0-SNAPSHOT-jar-with-dependencies.jar
     $ CLASS=com.spotify.hdfs2cass.Hdfs2Cass